h0a/Github-Page-Template/_publications/2009-10-01-paper-title-number-2.md

 title: "Paper Title Number 2"
 collection: publications
 permalink: /publications/2009-10-01-paper-title-number-2
-excerpt: 'Preprints (arXiv preprint), 20xx.
+excerpt: 'Preprinted (arXiv preprint), 20xx.
 Read more.'
 ---

 <div class="small">
-   Preprints (arXiv preprint), 20xx.
+   Preprinted (arXiv preprint), 20xx.
 </div>

 (Abstract here) This paper is about the number 1.
 The number 2 is left for future work.